4 SaaS Growth Metrics Every Company Should Track in 2021

 This number could be used to inform investments into hiring, marketing, and real estate.
 By keeping tabs on CLV, the CFO knows how to make all these investments sustainable.

 So in summary, the 4 growth metrics that your company should focus on are Customer Acquisition Cost or CAC, Activation Rate, Retention Rate, and Customer Lifetime Value or CLV.
-Let’s end with a quick reflection on how these metrics relate to each other.

 It just so happens that companies that use Userpilot see an improvement in all four of these growth metrics.
 Here are some examples: